braaandon/swemu/README.md

 ## Guide

+no support and no binary, probably fixed on newer versions but still works on older

 - Build both the emulator and patcher
 - Generate a keyauth appropriate certificate
 - Place the emulator, patcher, certificate+key and stopwatch in a folder